At the high level installing electric car charging at home is a simple project

 Handling a recharge-from-empty event in 200+ mile range cars

 But what happens after you arrive home from a long road trip?
 Not only are you likely to be exhausted, but your car might be fully discharged.
-And, you might need to go to work in the morning and need to fully recharge the car overnight.
+And, you might need to go to work in the morning or for some other reason need to fully recharge the car overnight.

 What do you do?

-You could splurge on the higher power charging service, but as we said earlier that might not fit your budget.
-The 16 amp charging service might even be too much, and you're instead charging on 120 volts.
+You could have splurged on the higher power charging service.
+But, as we said earlier that did not fit your budget.
+Let's assume you're standing fast with the decision to have only 16 amp charging at home.

 Put logically - the simple solution is rather than installing a more expensive charging station at home, to rely on a neighborhood fast charging station for those few times when you're facing "OMG I MUST CHARGE FULLY NOW".